Snap! Venus fly trap fans ask South Carolina to honor plant

 “This is a plant for South Carolina to be proud of.
 It is globally rare,” Coastal Conservation League biologist Trapper Fowler told senators.

 Venus fly traps face two big enemies — poachers and development.
-Poaching is illegal and the best groups of plants have been in heritage areas where they can grow away from thieves and avoid people in South Carolina’s fastest growing region.
-They’re also a fragile plant that needs fire more than water — the blazes clear out faster, denser overgrowth that can choke the smaller fly traps.
+Poaching is illegal and the best groups of plants have been in heritage areas where they can grow away from thieves and avoid people in South Carolina’s fastest-growing region.
+They’re also fragile plant that needs fire more than water — the blazes clear out faster, denser overgrowth that can choke the smaller fly traps.

-The bill still has to get through the full Senate Family and Veterans Affairs Committee and then approval on the Senate floor before heading to the House.
+The bill still has to get through the full Senate Family and Veterans Affairs Committee and then be approved on the Senate floor before heading to the House.

 But there’s enough time this year for the Venus fly trap to join other official South Carolina things like the official spider (Carolina Wolf Spider), picnic cuisine (barbecue), dance (the Shag) and stone (blue granite).